LaffertyPlayOn/test1/README.md

 >	- Re-run the "select @@global.time_zone..." stmt from above once you've logged back into MySQL client, verify it's as expected.

 ###### *SQL_MODE settings*
-	__NOTE:__ Currently our RDS instances are set to have no flags set for SQL_MODE.
-This is likely to change in the future, but for now this step may or may not be needed (depending on your version and installation method)
+	**NOTE: Currently our RDS instances are set to have no flags set for SQL_MODE.
+This is likely to change in the future, but for now this step may or may not be needed (depending on your version and installation method).
 	For the sake of mirroring our RDS instances, you may choose to make this change, or if you want leave your installation in a stricter mode, just understand that it may affect how your Rspec tests run.
-If anything you should see failures that others miss (if, for instance, there happens to be some validations missing), so for now I'm leaving this open ended.
+If anything, you should see failures that others miss (if, for instance, there happens to be some validations missing), so for now I'm leaving this open ended.
 Either run your development environment w/ no flags, or, if you know what you're doing, you can run with certain flags set.
 We will revisit this documentation shortly, but here are the steps to determine what your SQL_MODE settings are and where you can update them.
+Toggling between flags and no flags is as simple as changing your my.cnf file and restarting the server instance.

 >	- To check what SQL_MODE flags are set, run the following query in your MySQL client: